-What is Forensic Medicine?
+What Does it Mean to Study Forensic Medicine?

 Healthcare professionals who specialize in forensics serve as liaisons between law and medical science.
 The term "forensics" means "pertaining to law," and forensic experts and medical professionals are integral parts of the justice system.
 Forensic pathologists, doctors, nurses, and technicians use medical principles and scientific procedures to analyze the physical evidence associated with criminal investigations.